 Smart Start Story Time

-Join Miss Tally for this free program for parents, grandparents, caregivers and their babies, birth to 23 months of age, featuring books, songs and nursery rhymes.
+Join Miss Ronice for this free program for parents, grandparents, caregivers and their babies, birth to 23 months of age, featuring books, songs and nursery rhymes.
 No registration is needed for this free program, however class sizes are limited, and participation is on a first-come first-served basis.
 Supported by the Lebanon County Library District.

 Little Explorers Early Learning Classes

 These outstanding programs are offered by Miss Amy, our Children’s Librarian, for children ages two through Kindergarten on a rotating schedule.
 The classes last for 30-45 minutes.
 All require pre-registration.